pcarbo/lbfgsb-matlab/README.md

 ###A brief tutorial

-I've written a short script [examplehs038.m](src/examplehs038.m) which demonstrates how to call **lbfgsb** for solving a small optimization problem, the Hock & Schittkowski test problem #38 **(Note #3)**.
-The optimization problem has four variables.
-They are bounded from below by -10 and bounded from above by +10.
+I've written a short script [examplehs038.m](src/examplehs038.m) which demonstrates how to call **lbfgsb** for solving a very small optimization problem, the Hock & Schittkowski test problem #38 **(Note
+#3)**.
+The optimization problem has 4 variables.
+They are bounded from
+below by -10 and from above by +10.
 We've set the starting point to (-3, -1, -3, -1).
 We've written two MATLAB functions for computing the objective function and the gradient of the objective function at a given point.
 These functions can be found in the files